 Finding things to do outdoors is something a lot of people are looking for these days.
 Being outdoors helps everyone get exercise, enjoy some sunshine and experience new activities.
 There are plenty of things to do outdoors in the Tampa Bay area near Tampa, St. Petersburg and Clearwater.
 Here’s our list of 7 fun things to do outdoors in Tampa Bay.
-Note: some of these locations, while located outside, have indoor facilities and might require masks.

 Visit Local Florida State Parks